-The first year of college is confusing!
 The following are links that you may find useful.
 Let us know if there are others we should add, email firstname.lastname@example.org.

 FIT2Care is the College of Education's NevadaFIT program, a five-day academic "bootcamp" that offers incoming freshmen a glimpse into the University's rigorous academic expectations and college life prior to the start of the semester.